Centre Court: Scoreboard

 The Scoreboard on centre court's present shape and layout closely reflect that of the original scoreboard installed in the 1950s, which featured manually inserted panels for player names and incandescent-lightbulb display of scores.
 In 1982, dot matrix scoreboards on the same layout were installed on Wimbledon courts.
 These were replaced in 2008 by full colour LED screens intended to provide full Hawk-Eye replays to the crowd in the stadium.

 Inscription

 There is an inscription above the entryway to Centre Court which reads "If you can meet with triumph and disaster / And treat those two impostors just the same" – lines from Rudyard Kipling's poem If—.

+Longest Match

+The longest recorded match played on Centre Court was the 2008 Wimbledon Championships men’s singles final, contested between Rafael Nadal and Roger Federer.
+The match had a duration of 4 hours and 48 minutes of play and ended with a score of 6–4, 6–4, 6–7(5–7), 6–7(8–10), 9–7, with Nadal securing his first of two Wimbledon Championships singles titles.

+According to the Guinness World Records, this match is also the longest recorded Wimbledon Championships men's singles final in history.

+Due to the quality of play and the involvement of two of the greatest players ever, this final is regarded by many as the greatest tennis match ever played.